-“Be angry and sin not.”
-Have you ever read Ephesians 4:20-27 and been confused about what it means?
-Many Christians throughout the centuries have offered varying interpretations of it.
-In this sermon, Dr. Martyn Lloyd-Jones provides his take on this verse and how Christians should apply it to their lives.
+Many Christians throughout the centuries have offered varying interpretations of the verse “be angry and sin not.”
+In this sermon on anger from Ephesians 4:20–27 titled “Sinful and Righteous Anger,” Dr. Martyn Lloyd-Jones discusses how Christians should apply this command to their lives.
 He contends that Paul is not saying that one can be angry as long as they don’t sin— it is not a permissive statement.
-Rather, Paul is saying that there are certain things it is acceptable to be angry about as long as we do not sin in our anger and do not give a foothold to Satan.
-Anger, he says, is a natural capacity given to us by God against the things that dishonor him and what he declares to be good.
-As Dr. Lloyd-Jones points out, even Jesus is recorded in the Gospels as becoming very angry about unrighteousness in the temple.
-The key to understanding this verse is that our anger must be directed towards the things that God hates— ultimately, Paul is calling us to avoid sin and to be angry towards it.
-Dr. Lloyd-Jones declares that the category of sin is being increasingly explained away by the world, but Christians must be faithful to hold it for what it is— an affront against God.
+Rather, Paul is saying that there are certain things where anger is acceptable as long as the Christian does not sin in their anger and give a foothold to Satan.
+Anger, he says, is a natural capacity given by God against the things that dishonor Him and what He declares to be good.
+As Dr. Lloyd-Jones points out, even Jesus is recorded in the gospels as becoming very angry about unrighteousness in the temple.
+The key to understanding this verse is that anger must be directed towards the things that God hates but ultimately, Paul is calling Christians to avoid sin and to be angry towards it.
+Dr. Lloyd-Jones declares that anger against sin is being increasingly explained away by the world, but Christians must be faithful to hold it for what it is— an affront against God.

 Additional Scripture Translations

 20But you did not learn Christ in this way, 21if indeed you have heard Him and have been taught in Him, just as truth is in Jesus, 22that, in reference to your former way of life, you are to rid yourselves of the old self, which is being corrupted in accordance with the lusts of deceit, 23and that you are to be renewed in the spirit of your minds, 24and to put on the new self, which in the likeness of God has been created in righteousness and holiness of the truth.